leodesouza/certifiedGPT/README.md

 CertifiedGPT was Developed by Leonardo Souza under the supervision of [*Pedro Nuno de Souza Moura*](https://ppgi.uniriotec.br/professores-do-ppgi/pedro-moura/) and [*Maíra Athanázio de Cerqueira Gatti*](https://ppgi.uniriotec.br/professores-do-ppgi/mgdebayser/) from the [*The Graduate Program in Computer Science (PPGI)*](https://ppgi.uniriotec.br/) at [*UNIRIO*](https://www.unirio.br/).

+## Project Status
+This research is associated with a master's dissertation defended at UNIRIO in 2025.
+The official version of the dissertation will be made available on the UNIRIO institutional digital library and the Sucupira Platform once the publication process is complete.
+The corresponding research article has been submitted for peer review but is not yet published.

 ## Dataset
 https://huggingface.co/LeoSouza/certifiedgpt/tree/main